Advocate Spotlight: Miranda Johnson, Washington, D.C.

-Starting in 2018, the Cancer Policy Insitute will be profiling advocates who have been engaged in advocacy in their home state, their community, with elected officials, and more.
-Read on to learn more about our featured advocate for the month of March and her advice for getting involved in advocacy in your own life.
-If you are interested in learning more about policy, advocacy, and ways to get involved, sign up to be a part of the Grassroots Network!
+Starting in 2018, the Cancer Policy Institute will be profiling advocates who have been engaged in advocacy in their home state, their community, with elected officials, and more.
+Read on to learn more about Miranda Johnson, our featured advocate for March, and her advice for getting involved in advocacy in your own life.
+If you are interested in learning more about policy, advocacy, and ways to get involved, sign up to be a part of the Grassroots Network.

 Tell us a little bit about yourself.